imWildCat/scylla/README.md

 This is an example of running a service locally (`localhost`), using port `8899`.

-Note: You might have to wait for 1 to 2 minutes in order to wait for the crawler get some proxy ips for the first time you use Scylla.
+Note: You might have to wait for 1 to 2 minutes in order to get some proxy ips populated in the database for the first time you use Scylla.

 ### JSON API